llm-bible/llm-bible.github.io/_publications/nam2023using.markdown

 bibkey: nam2023using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.08177"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'Tools', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting', 'Tools']
 ---
 Understanding code is challenging, especially when working in new and complex development environments.
 Code comments and documentation can help, but are